cpsxen/cps-xen/README.md

 Since Linux Kernel version 3.12 a new netback model has been introduced which utilizes multiple kernel threads for packet processing.
 Each VM has been given a dedicated process named *vif[Domain ID]*.
 Through the POSIX interface (*chrt* command) in *Dom0* the scheduling priority of this process can be synchronized with the VMM-scheduler priority of the corresponding VM.
 This step will provide lower latencies and jitter as well as tighter response time bounds for the given VM.

+####High Availability with Explicit Checkpointing

+In order to trigger a checkpoint process the PVM that is supossed to be fail-safe has to write an arbirtraty value into the Xenbus path "/local/domain/[DomID]/data/ha".
+After starting Remus in Dom0 CPS-Xen registers a watch on this path.
+Whenever this values changes a callback function providing the checkpoint functionality is being executed.

 ### Citing CPS-Xen

 Please cite our CPS-Xen papers [4,5] in any research that uses CPS-Xen.